 COVID-19 has severely impacted economies around the globe.
-In many countries, including Canada, businesses have been forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, maintaining minimum distances between people, and closures of nonessential services have triggered significant disruptions to businesses worldwide, resulting in significant unemployment and an economic slowdown.
+In many countries, including Canada, businesses have been forced to cease or limit operations.
+Measures taken to contain the spread of the virus have triggered significant disruptions to businesses worldwide, resulting in significant unemployment and an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening of certain sectors.
 Governments and central banks have responded with monetary and fiscal interventions designed to stabilize economic conditions.
 To date, the Company's operations have not been materially negatively affected by these events, apart from increasing costs, in particular around health and safety and housing field-staff.
 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 It is not possible to reliably estimate the duration of the impact, the severity of the consequences, nor the impact, if any, on the financial position and results of the Company for future periods.